balbinasalas/balbinasalas/README.md

 ## Hey there 👋

-I'm Balbina, an engineer turned data analyst.

-Mechanical engineer by training, control systems engineer by day, aspiring data analyst by ambition.
-Somehow it all makes sense.
+I'm Balbina, a mechanical engineer by training, control systems engineer by day, and all in on what data can do for engineering.

 ## Tools